xuxingc/xuxingc.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to Zengrui's homepage"
+title: "Welcome to Xuxing's homepage!"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 **About Me**

-- Currently I'm an undergraduate majoring in Pure Mathematics at University of Science and Technology of China, and I will graduate in 2020.
+Hi!
+Currently I'm a senior student at the school of mathematical seciences at University of Science and Technology of China.
+My research interests include discrete math, optimization, and their applications to theoretical computer science.

-- My main research interests include topics in algebraic geometry and algebraic representation theory.

-**News**

-- My first paper has been posted on arXiv!
-You can look at the CV page if you are interested.

-- There'll be some mathematics seminars which are organized by USTC professors and students in 2019 Fall semester.
-You can see the [poster](https://zengruihan.github.io/pdf/Seminar_poster.pdf) we made.
-If you want to put information of your seminar on it, please contact me.